Last updated on October 31st, 2019 at 01:14 am

 I was a key contributor (via my reporting) to raising several million dollars to build a new children’s home, for example.
 I specifically chose stories that I thought would do the most good.

 Personally, I support my local animal shelter and a non-profit book-mobile.
 I also bless every driver who uses his or her turn signals.

-Describe the relationship with your mother in three segments: as a child, a teen and young adult.
+3. Describe the relationship with your mother in three segments: as a child, a teen, and a young adult.

-She was warm and soft and I enjoyed nothing more than sitting in her lap with her silk lined camel coat wrapped around us, snug.
-I enjoyed a long period of just adoring my mother, up until I was about 5 or 6.
+My mother (meaning my adoptive mother who raised me) was beautiful, wore furs if she could, red lipstick, Joy perfume and hypnotized me visually when I was a child.
+She was warm and soft and I enjoyed nothing more than sitting in her lap with her silk-lined camel coat wrapped around us, snug.
+I enjoyed a long period of just adoring my mother, up until I was about age 5 or 6.

 Imagine there’s a crumb on the table.
 It’s a big crumb and you plan to flip it with just the tip of your middle finger to send it flying as far as it can possibly go.
 You put a lot of force, a bit of snap as the finger exits the thumb.

 That’s what my mother would do to our lips with her big, shiny nails.
 Sometimes we’d move defensively and she’d catch our noses, which hurt more.
 My mother’s second marriage was violent from Day One but it began truly breaking down when I was in high school.
 She found a way to blame me.